Device Insights documentation

 - The tenant (operator) can then decrypt the data using the private key.

-SDK Resource Consumption - is the end-user impacted by the Device Insights SDK?
+SDK Resource Consumption - is the end-user impacted by the DDC SDK?

-The Device Insights SDK use less than 4 seconds of low CPU, device processing time/day - from an end-user perspective, there is no impact on device and battery performance
+The DDC SDK use less than 4 seconds of low CPU, device processing time/day - from an end-user perspective, there is no impact on device and battery performance

-The Device Insights SDK is designed to run lean in the background.
+The DDC SDK is designed to run lean in the background.
 Device resource use and battery life impact is minimal and will not be noticeable for end users.

 The SDK can extract and upload device data when the host app is opened, based on a background scheduler (Android) or based on location updates (iOS).
 Normal configuration is to extract data once per hour and uploading every second hour (configurable).